Setup

 Download JDK version 17 or 21 (for example, Eclipse Temurin) and install it to a directory suggested by the installer.
 This is enough for creating and running applications from the IDE.

-To run Jmix applications from the terminal, set JAVA_HOME environment variable as described below.
+To run Jmix applications from the terminal, set the JAVA_HOME environment variable as described below.

 • On Windows, create the JAVA_HOME variable with the path to the installed JDK root directory at ComputerPropertiesAdvanced System SettingsAdvancedEnvironment variables.
 The variable should be added to the System variables list.